 Now, remove the electrical connections behind the alternator, making sure you remember where they were located.
 You can then remove the old alternator and set it aside.
 Now, if you're replacing the belt, do that before you do anything else.
 Place the new alternator in the correct position and secure the belt, making it properly tight -- then you can begin to tighten the bolts that hold the alternator in place.
 If you're working alone, it may help to use vice grips to hold the alternator right where you want it [source: Mobil Oil USA].

 Now, replace the electrical connections, being careful to put them in the proper place.
 Reconnect the battery and start the engine.
 Make sure you don't get any engine or battery warning lights on your dashboard and that you don't hear any unusual noises, either.
 If you do it right, you'll be rewarded with car part longevity -- your new alternator should perform just as intended.

-For more information about alternators, auto part longevity and other related topics, follow the links on the next page.
+For more information about alternators, auto part longevity and other related topics, follow the links below.

 - Top 10 Everyday Car Technologies that Came from Racing